wraithgar/spawk/README.md

 ### interceptor.description

-Helpful description that describes the interceptor.
+Helpful string representation of the interceptor.

 ### interceptor.exit(code)

 Tells the interceptor what status code to exit with.
 Defaults to `0`.

+This can be either a number or a function that returns a number.
+The function can also be async or return a Promise.
+The function will be called with `this` set to the interceptor.

 ### interceptor.signal(signal)

 Tells the interceptor what signal to exit with.
-The default is to exit with no signal.
+Defaults to null (exit with no signal).

+This can be either a string or a function that returns a string.
+The function can also be async or return a Promise.
+The function will be called with `this` set to the interceptor.

 ### interceptor.stdout(data)

 Tells the interceptor what to write to stdout before exit.

+This can be either a string, buffer, or a function that returns a string or buffer.
+The function can also be async or return a Promise.
+The function will be called with `this` set to the interceptor.

 ### interceptor.stderr(data)

 Tells the interceptor what to write to stderr before exit.

+This can be either a string, buffer, or a function that returns a string or buffer.
+The function can also be async or return a Promise.
+The function will be called with `this` set to the interceptor.